After a DBR session: what you may notice and how to support integration

 this is now

-Quick integration checklist
+A simple integration checklist

-✅ Note any shifts without over-analysing
+notice any shifts without over-analysing them

-✅ Reach out if overwhelm persists.
+reach out if overwhelm persists.